hashgraph/hedera-services/platform-sdk/platform-apps/tests/AddressBookTestingTool/README.md

 ## Testing Non-Genesis Behavior, Software Upgrade

-### Software Upgrade, Force Use of Config Address Book
+### Software Upgrade, Staking Behavior 2
 #### Instructions
 1. Ensure settings.txt has `state.saveStatePeriod,     10`
-2. Ensure settings.txt has the value `state.forceUseOfConfigAddressBook, false`
+2. Ensure settings.txt has the value `addressBook.forceUseOfConfigAddressBook, false`
-3. **Increase the softwareVersion in AddressBookTestingToolMain.java to 2. (differs from previous section)**
+3. **Ensure settings.txt has the value `addressBookTestingTool.softwareVersion, 2` (differs from previous section)**
-4. **Change the stakingProfile in AddressBookTestingToolState.java to 2. (differs from previous section)**
+4. **Ensure settings.txt has the value `addressBookTestingTool.stakingBehavior, 2` (differs from previous section)**
-5. **recompile the application: assemble ONLY!!!!.(differs from previous section)**
 6. Run the app for 20 seconds.

 #### Validation